Updated June 20, 2023

 Some of the significant advantages are as follows:

-- The fund managers are incentivized to perform better and increase the fund value, which benefits the investors.
+- The investors benefit from incentivizing the fund managers to perform better and increase the fund value.

 Some of the major disadvantages are as follows: